Monday, May 07

 It is a good chance to share your views on this matter, to receive feedback from the right audience, to benchmark your criteria against others practice and to search for the latest “well integrity life hacks” to be implemented in your company.

-Digitalisation in well integrity not only can bring big data and artificial intelligence (AI) to the industry but also will allow a completely new learning wave, let alone help shape the next decades, with simpler and more efficient operations.
+Digitalisation in well integrity cannot only bring big data and artificial intelligence (AI) to the industry but will also allow a completely new learning wave, let alone help shape the next decades, with simpler and more efficient operations.

-- What would be the various approaches to getting more value from digitalisation?
+- What would be the various approaches of getting more value from digitalisation?

-- Do we need to re-initiate all well completions, current software’s, and others—or can we manage to integrate it into our current SOP’s?
+- Do we need to re-initiate all well completions, current software, and others—or can we manage to integrate it into our current SOP’s?

-- Will AI or machine learning replace well integrity experts or compliment them?
+- Will AI or machine learning replace well integrity experts or complement them?

-Given the infancy of this topic, the session chairs will encourage a roundtable discussion—allowing more involvement between audience/presenter.
+Given the infancy of this topic, the session chairs will encourage a roundtable discussion, allowing more interaction between the audience and presenters.

-This session aims to looking at well design in an open perspective, addressing such topics as:
+This session aims to look at well design with an open perspective, addressing such topics as:

 - How can we design tubulars and goods that will not suffer from corrosion?